shawhintech/shiftpodcooling/guide-cooling.md

 Modification - Hard Start Capacitors

 -Looking online, there’s a lot of talk about installing a hard start capacitor on AC units to help handle the surge load when the compressor on the AC kicks in.
 I installed the SPP6 on my AC.
 It didn’t work with a single Honda EU2000i.
 Some people have got this to work.
 I can see a Hard Start Capacitor being helpful on a window unit.
 Didn’t work well with my portable unit.

 Modification - Soft starter

--These might be a good option - I have a friend who installed one of these on his RV AC unit and he says that his small generator can handle the AC unit no problem.
-BUT these cost a lot and there’s almost no info out there on installing them in a portable unit.
+-These might be a good option -  these cost a lot and there’s almost no info out there on installing them in a portable unit.
 ALSO - I came across someone who said that while a soft starter on his AC worked for the first half of the week, as soon as the AC unit got too dusty, the soft starter didn’t work as well and his AC didn’t work the second half of the week.

 My Setup: Whynter ARC-14S, hooked into a power grid, shiftpod 3